checkmatemaestro/skills-github-pages/index.md

 ---
 title: Welcome to my blog
 ---
-here is my content for the static website
+## here is my content for the static website
+content here